-On 6 March 2018, the Group acquired 89% interest in the voting shares of SIA "OE Product" and SIA "Gallusman", an unlisted company based in Latvia, located at: Tinuzu road 17, Ikskile.
+On 6 March 2018, the Group acquired 89% interest of the voting shares of "SIA" Ovostar Europe" (up to July 2018 - SIA "OE Product") and SIA "Gallusman", an unlisted company based in Latvia, located at: Tinuzu road 17, Ikskile.
 Ikskile area and Tinuzu road 17, Ikskile, LV-5052, Latvia.

-Cash consideration of USD 61 888 (EUR 50 000) SIA "OE Product" and of USD 2 457 (EUR 2 000) SIA "Gallusman" was paid to the non-controlling shareholders.
+Cash consideration of USD 61 888 (EUR 50 000) in case of "SIA" Ovostar Europe" and of USD 3 457 (EUR 3 000) for SIA "Gallusman" was paid to the non-controlling shareholders.
 The Group acquired the above mentioned companies because it significantly enlarges the range of products in eggs segment that can be offered to its clients.

-The Group has elected to measure the non-controlling interests in the acquire at fair value.
+The Group has elected to measure the non-controlling interests at the moment of acquisition at fair value.